BMW 325 CI | Ceramic Coating & Convertible Roof Cleaning

-In addition to cleaning and reproofing the hood we also cleaned all the guttering and drainage where the water is supposed to run away.
+In addition to cleaning and reproofing the hood, we also cleaned all the guttering and drainage where the water is supposed to run away.
 Most people don't realize that convertible cars come with a whole load of extra bits to make it all work and make sure the car doesn't fill with water.
-It all needs to be kept clean in order to avoid problems.
+It all needs to be kept clean in order to avoid issues.

 New Again are Cabriolet Roof Cleaning Specialists, so if your convertible is looking a little tired, give us a call today and ask what we can do for you.